rtmigo/lambdarado_py/README.md

 On the local computer, this is the debug server, serving requests to `127.0.0.1` right in the browser.

-In the AWS Cloud, this is the handler that passes Gateway requests to and from the WSGI application.
+In the AWS cloud, this is the handler that passes Gateway requests to and from the WSGI application.

 # Install